 Push yourself out of your comfort zone

 If you feel like you’ve exhausted your own role and the responsibilities within it, try to take on new projects and opportunities that are not normally expected of you.
-Specifically consider projects that push you out of your comfort zone, challenge your strengths and address your weaknesses.
+Specifically, consider projects that push you out of your comfort zone, challenge your strengths and address your weaknesses.
 Ask your manager if there are projects or tasks you could take on.
 Or, if you have some ideas in mind, consider pitching them.
 The least that could happen is that your manager will keep you in mind for future projects which means you'll have something to look forward to.

 Everyone is guilty of procrastination at work from time to time.
 We put off tasks that we don’t want to do in favour of more mundane tasks, which quickly makes us feel bored at work.
 In order to combat procrastination, a shift in attitude and the way you approach work is necessary.
 Don’t wait for the perfect time to do something.
-Seize the moment and try hard to do things as they occur rather than putting them off and waiting for the perfect time to occur.
+Seize the moment and try hard to do things as they occur rather than putting them off and waiting for the right time.

-We all need assistance from colleagues time to time, but try to fulfil your job responsibilities with minimum help.
-Completing a task on your own from start to finish, will not only make you feel more challenge but provide a greater sense of achievement on accomplishment.
+We all need assistance from colleagues from time to time; but, try to fulfil your job responsibilities with minimum help.
+Completing a task on your own from start to finish, will not only make you feel more challenged but provide a greater sense of achievement on accomplishment.

 Evaluate & re-evaluate your skills & flaws

-Don’t wait for a work review to evaluate your performance, instead you should constantly evaluate your own strengths and weaknesses in relation to your position.
-By fully understanding your competencies, you are better able to overcome the negative aspects of your performance and utilize the positive ones.
+Don’t wait for a work review to evaluate your performance; instead, constantly evaluate your own strengths and weaknesses in relation to your position.
+By fully understanding your competencies, you are better able to overcome the negative aspects of your performance and utilise the positive ones.

 Take a moment once a week to reflect on what has happened and how your actions could improve areas that need attention.
 Pay particular attention to your flaws and try to take on different roles that can help you to improve upon them.
-Always be open to learning new skills and building upon your existing skill set in order to enhance your current position as well as future career prospects.
+Always be open to learning new skills and building upon your existing skillset in order to enhance your current position as well as future career prospects.

 Have a positive attitude

-Having a positive attitude is one of the most attractive assets in an employee.
-Always approach tasks – event he difficult ones - with a positive attitude and a belief that you can do it.
-Don’t underestimate yourself or your abilities, and carry out your position with dedication and enthusiasm and dedication.
+Having a positive attitude is one of the most attractive characteristics of an employee.
+Always approach tasks – even the difficult ones - with a positive attitude and a belief that you can do it.
+Don’t underestimate yourself or your abilities, and carry out your position with dedication and enthusiasm.